INTRODUCTION TO ABNORMAL DEVELOPMENT OF THE RESPIRATORY TRACT

 Bifid epiglottis is a rare lesion characterized by a midline cleft in the epiglottis.
 Patients may be asymptomatic or have feeding difficulties with aspiration.
 Direct visualization of this lesion is the only means of diagnosis.
 Specific therapy is rarely needed.

 Laryngeal atresia is the most catastrophic anomaly of the airways in the newborn.
 This extremely rare lesion results from failed recanalization of the laryngeal orifice in utero.
-There is usually no specific cause identified. ...
+There is usually no specific ...